 University of Massachusetts Amherst, Amherst, MA

-Research interests: Critical discourse analysis, WAC, rhetorical genre studies, writing and new media, and institutional ethnography.
+Research interests: Critical discourse analysis, Writing Across the Curriculum (WAC), rhetorical genre studies, writing and new media, and institutional ethnography.

 University of Washington, Seattle, WA